arb8020/llm-workbench/examples/gsm8k_nnsight_remote/README.md

 - What “reuse” means:
   - Always pushes the latest code to `~/.bifrost/workspace` using `uv sync` with extras.
   - Restarts the server by killing the `nnsight-singlepass` tmux session if present and starting a fresh one.
+  - Kills any process bound to the chosen `--port` before starting (prevents stale listeners).
   - Runs the same health check + smoke test and verifies activation files exist on the remote.
   - Leaves the instance running so you can SSH in and continue debugging.